-Designed to educate students in Hatha Yoga at a beginning level.
+Designed to educate students in Hatha Yoga at an advanced level.
 A fitness course using yoga postures to increase flexibility, strength and endurance; improve balance, posture and breathing; teach relaxation techniques.
-This course is appropriate for all ages and abilities.

 4. STUDENT LEARNING OUTCOME(S) (SLO'S):

 Upon successful completion of this course, a student will meet the following outcomes: